by Mike Retzlaff

 I checked the books to learn how to keep those pesky tannins out of my beer.
 Some texts said to stop collecting wort during the lauter at a SG of 1.008.
 Others said 1.010 or 1.012.
 That’s really a fairly wide spread.
 What are the measurement parameters for this?
 Are these cut-off gravities based on OG?
 Are they based on color?
 Is this just a matter of hocus pocus and “feel”, or is it based on some scientific principle?
 I put this problem on my “things to figure out” list.

 For a few batches, I started checking the SG toward the end of the lauter and stopped collecting at the suggested gravity.
 I still wondered why the tannins don’t leach out during the entire lauter.
 I found my answer in reading more technical publications.
 They seemed to lay it out in a way my puny brain could understand although I would have expected this explanation from basic brewing texts.
 As the sugars are being rinsed from the mash, so are the buffers which keep the pH down in the 5.1 to 5.5 range.
-As the sparge water, with a higher pH, rinses these buffers out, the pH of the grain bed starts to rise.
+As the sparge water, almost always with a higher pH, rinses these buffers out, the pH of the grain bed starts to rise.
 Once the grain bed rises to about pH 5.9, the tannins start to leach out of the hulls.
 The pH of the mash will continue to rise and eventually would match the pH of your sparge water, if you were to lauter that long.
 Raising the temp of the grain bed by using sparge water over 172 degrees just exacerbates the problem.

 I read that many brewers acidify their sparge water to alleviate this condition.
 Sulfuric, lactic, and phosphoric acids were mentioned.
 I really didn’t have a clue as to which kind or even how much to use but this mystery seemed to be unravelling.
 I found John Palmer’s RA worksheet on the web and downloaded it.
 One part of this worksheet is a calculator for acidifying the sparge water.
 I used lactic acid in the amount set by the calculator on my next batch of beer.
 Toward the end of the collection, I checked gravity as well as pH which stayed low so I collected until I had enough for the boil.
 Neither the collected wort nor the finished beer had any perceivable astringency.
 I tried it again on subsequent batches and still found no astringency.